Look: Thousands of UAE residents turn up at Expo City Dubai to pack aid boxes for Lebanon

 Sarah said her husband’s family, who live in the south of Lebanon, left their homes in October last year.
 “His village is situated on the border and has now been completely destroyed,” she said.
 “That is why it was important for me to bring my children for this event and contribute in whatever way we could.”

 Her 8-year-old son Hamza said he had packed several towels into the boxes.
 “I hope it is useful to the people who get it,” he said.
-“I know that a lot of people are suffering because of the war.”
+“I know that a lot of people are suffering.”

 The family, who go back to Lebanon every year, said they were able to spend only a very short time in the country this year.
 “We went for the summer but the situation was very volatile so we only stayed for 10 days,” said Sarah.
 “We are worried because we don't know how long this will last.
 But this is not new to us.
 We are used to this situation and we know we will overcome it.”